AdobeDocs/experience-manager-cloud-service.pt-BR/help/move-to-cloud-service/refactoring-tools/dispatcher-transformation-utility-tools.md

 ---
-title: Ferramenta AEM Dispatcher ConverterConversor do Dispatcher do AEM
+title: Ferramenta de conversão do Dispatcher do AEM
-description: Ferramenta AEM Dispatcher ConverterConversor do Dispatcher do AEM
+description: Ferramenta de conversão do Dispatcher do AEM
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: 66cf4fc7b5a336968dd3f8757cc56a11d6e4843e
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '348'
-ht-degree: 94%
+ht-degree: 100%

 ---

-# AEM Dispatcher ConverterConversor do Dispatcher do AEM {#introduction}
+# Conversor do Dispatcher do AEM {#introduction}

-O Conversor do Dispatcher do Adobe Experience Manager Dispatcher Converter converte as configurações existentes do AMS Dispatcher para configurações de Dispatcher do AEM as a Cloud Service.
+O Conversor do Dispatcher do Adobe Experience Manager converte as configurações existentes do AMS Dispatcher para configurações de Dispatcher do AEM as a Cloud Service.

 ## Introdução ao Dispatcher {#introduction-dispatcher}